🇦🇺 25 Awesome Facts about Australia

 11. There’s weather respite in the bigger cities.

 Cities along the South East coast, such as Melbourne and Sydney, are a popular choice for residents because winds from the South East release rain there!
 They can have some of our rain too, if they like!

 12. Australia is unique as a governing nation.

 Australia is the only nation to govern an entire continent and its outlying islands.

 The mainland is the largest island and the smallest, flattest continent on Earth!

 Unlike the UK, Australia is the driest inhabited continent on Earth.
-It has one of the lowest rainfalls in the world, less than 600 millimetres per year!
+It has one of the lowest rainfalls in the world, less than 600 millimeters per year!

 Australia’s indigenous people – the Aborigines – arrived more than 50,000 years ago!

-When we’re freezing cold and wet in winter, spare a thought for the people of Australia because from December to February it’s their summer – poor things.
+When it’s freezing cold and wet in the UK winter, spare a thought for the people of Australia because from December to February it’s their summer – poor things.

 Australia boasts an incredible 65 different wine regions and is one of the biggest producers of wine in the world.
 Each year, they export 2 million bottles to 111 different countries.
 Do you have a favourite?